-The report should NOT contain action plans for repairs or estimate costs to make repairs.
+The report should not contain repair costs or action plans for repairs.
 Professional home inspectors inspect — they don’t repair!
 An inspector that makes repairs should always be avoided due to the conflict of interest inherent in that situation.

 Ask for a sample of an inspection report so you’ll know what you can expect for your time and money.
 After all, you are the client!

-4. Ask To See What Other Home Buyers Have Said About The Inspector:
+5. Ask To See What Other Home Buyers Have Said About The Inspector.

-5. Ask Your Lender or Realtor For A Referral To A Quality Home Inspector:
+6. Ask Your Lender For A Referral To A Quality Home Inspector.